EldariaDevelopment/Skript-LifeSteal/README.md

 # Skript-LifeSteal
 This Software uses a Minecraft plugin called Skript found here: [ https://github.com/SkriptLang/Skript ].
-It's advised to only use the main version on the program but you can use the Analyze Version to figure out of it works.
-Some features are customizable but may require Skript experience, the Analyze Version may help.
+It's advised to only use recommended feature toggles if you just want the Plugin.
+Some features are customizable but may need icons to be set >./setitem
 If you need help setting up said plugin contact: Almondz#0001, on discord for help.

 ## Documentation